IBD vs. IBS: What’s the Difference?

 Find out 20 symptoms you should never ignore.

 The rise of IBD in Canada

 In decades past, Canada had a relatively low occurrence of IBD compared to similar Western countries such as the United Kingdom and the United States.
 But since the 1980s, IBD’s prevalence has grown faster here than it has elsewhere.
 In fact, according to Crohn’s and Colitis Canada, we now have one of the highest rates in the world.
-As of March of 2016, 240,000 Canadians were living with the condition.
+As of 2021, 260,000 Canadians were living with the condition.

 What causes IBD?